Main stories

 After 1945, fiscal demand management became the general tool for managing the trade cycle.
 The consensus was that policy makers should stimulate aggregate demand (AD) when faced with recession and unemployment, and constrain it when experiencing inflation.
 It was also generally believed that economies faced either inflation or unemployment, but not together - and whichever existed would dictate which macro-economic policy objective to pursue at any given time.
 In addition, the accepted wisdom was that it was possible to target one objective, without having a negative effect on the other.
 However, following publication of Phillips’s research in 1958, both of these assumptions were called into question.

-Phillips analysed annual wage inflation and unemployment rates in the UK for the period 1860 – 1957, and then plotted them on a scatter diagram.
-The data appeared to demonstrate an inverse and stable relationship between wage inflation and unemployment.
+Phillips analysed annual wage inflation and unemployment rates in the UK for the period 1860 – 1957, and applied statistical techniques to establish that there was an inverse and stable relationship between wage inflation and unemployment.
 Later economists substituted price inflation for wage inflation and the Phillips curve was born.
 When economists from other countries undertook similar research, they also found very similar curves for their own economies.

 Phillips analysed annual wage inflation and unemployment rates in the UK for the period 1860 – 1957, and then plotted them on a scatter diagram.